 Three more venues.
 Three more shows, and I can head home.

 Brent stepped on to his tour bus.
-Usually he liked to stay at a hotel the night after a show, but they had a tight schedule and he’d rather keep pushing through.
-Usually the band and crew liked to blow off a little steam and party after a job well done.
-Brent never had any problem mixing business with pleasure, and he sure didn’t hold it against his crew if they wanted to go a little crazy after a show.
-Usually he joined them, but not tonight.
+Usually he stayed in a hotel the night after a show, but they had a tight schedule and he’d rather keep pushing through.
+The band and crew liked to blow off a little steam and party after a job well done.
+Brent never had a problem mixing business with pleasure, and he sure didn’t hold it against his crew if they wanted to go a little crazy after a show.
+Most times he joined them.
+Not tonight.
 Tonight, he was exhausted.
-His throat burned and he felt the slight headache of dehydration coming on.
+His throat burned and he felt the headache of dehydration coming on.
 What he needed was to down water, not shots, and a good night sleep.
-And some alone time.
+Not to mention some alone time.

 His band shared the tour bus with him, but he’d claimed the back bedroom.
 He needed a place where he could be without people.
 The bus was oddly quiet.
 No one else was on it.
 Usually the party started here first.
 They must’ve all gathered on one of the other buses instead.